MeadCo/ScriptX.Print.Client/docs/api.md

 | licenseGuid | string | the license/subscription identifier |

 <br/>
-<a id="MeadCoScriptXPrintHTML.connect"></a>
+<a id="MeadCo.ScriptX.PrintHTML.connect"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrintHTML.connect(serverUrl, licenseGuid)</h3>Specify the server to use and the subscription/license id.
+    MeadCo.ScriptX.PrintHTML.connect(serverUrl, licenseGuid)</h3>Specify the server to use and the subscription/license id.
 Attempt to connect to the defined ScriptX.Services server and obtaindefault soft html and device settings for the default device as well as the listof available printers.
 This call is synchronous and therefore not recommended.
 Use connectAsync()

 | Param | Type | Description |